 Lainey Moseley is an Emmy® award winning journalist who has worked for CBS and NBC News for the past 30 years.
 She is also the founder of CHOPS Syndrome Global; an organization raising awareness for her daughter Leta’s rare disease CHOPS Syndrome.

-John Beder is an Emmy® nominated and award winning documentary director and producer.
+John Beder is an Emmy® Award winning documentary director and producer.
 John’s latest project explored pediatric palliative care and was part of the the Oscar-winning New York Times Op-Doc series.